Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-This Histoplasma organism thrives in moderate temperatures and moist environments.
+The Histoplasma organism thrives in moderate temperatures, rich soil, and moist environments.
 Droppings from chickens, pigeons, starlings, blackbirds, and bats support its growth.
 Birds are not infected with it because of their high body temperatures, but they do carry it on their feathers.
 Bats can be infected because they have a lower body temperature than birds and can excrete the organism in their droppings.

 When a person breathes in the conidia (spores) of Histoplasma capsulatum, the lungs' defense mechanisms attempt to neutralize them.
 Not all the conidia are neutralized.
 The ones that avoid the defense start an infection.
 The symptoms of the infection appear within 5 to 18 days after exposure, most commonly in 10 days.

-There are different forms of lung infection, with five forms being as follows:
+There are different forms of lung infection, with at least five general forms noted as: